 Pressing the up-arrow recalls the latest command to be entered.
 Further use of this up-arrow scrolls through the command history in reverse chronological order.
 Commands are given with the full names and chosen options, e.g.:

+'''

 mcore: SET_FUNCTION_EXPRESSION function1 3x

 The command-line can then be edited, e.g. replace 'function1' by 'function2':

 '''

+'''

 mcore: SET_FUNCTION_EXPRESSION function2

 enter expression: x2

+This is the expression for x2.
+The syntax 'x^2' can also be used for the same purpose:

+mcore: SET FUNCTION EXPRESSION

 '''

-This is the expression for x^2 .
-The syntax ' x^2 ' can also be used for the same purpose:

 '''

-mcore: SET_FUNCTION_EXPRESSION

-which function /function2/: function3
+mcore: SET_FUNCTION_EXPRESSION which function /function2/: function3 enter expression: x^2

-enter expression: x

 '''